wankdanker/node-discover/README.md

-		nodeTimeout	: Consider a node dead if not seen in this many milliseconds; Default: 2000 masterTimeout	: Consider a master node dead if not seen in this many milliseconds; Default: 2000 address		: Address to bind to; Default: '0.0.0.0' port		: Port to bind to and broadcast to: Default: 12345 destination	: Destination ip address; Default: '255.255.255.255' key		: Encryption key if your broadcast packets should be encrypted; Default: null (that means no encryption);
+		nodeTimeout	: Consider a node dead if not seen in this many milliseconds; Default: 2000 masterTimeout	: Consider a master node dead if not seen in this many milliseconds; Default: 2000 address		: Address to bind to; Default: '0.0.0.0' port		: Port on which to bind and communicate with other node-discover processes; Default: 12345 broadcast	: Broadcast address if using broadcast; Default: '255.255.255.255' multicast	: Multicast address if using multicast; Default: null (don't use multicast, use broadcast) mulitcastTTL : Multicast TTL for when using multicast; Default: 1 key		: Encryption key if your broadcast packets should be encrypted; Default: null (that means no encryption);
 		mastersRequired	: The count of master processes that should always be available, weight		: A number used to determine the preference for a specific process to become master.
 Higher numbers win.
 Default : Math.random()